 - The engine capacity.
 Powerful engines may be more likely to end up in accidents.
 And higher speeds mean accidents are often more severe.
 Consequently, more powerful engines will often carry higher premiums.

 - Additional modifications and features.
 Modifications and features can raise the cost of your bike, which raises premiums.
 Learn more about modified car insurance.

 - How you store your bike.
 Keeping your motorcycle in a secure garage overnight will often get you lower premiums compared to parking it in the open.

 - Your chosen deductible.
 A higher deductible means lower premiums.

 - Your policy options.
 Adding additional options to your comprehensive motorcycle insurance will typically raise premiums.

-Getting comprehensive insurance for your motorcycle can help cover everything you’d need in the event of an accident.
-From riding gear to replacement bike, you’ll have less stress and could get back on the hog sooner.
-Compare your options to save on the comprehensive coverage you need for your bike.
+Getting comprehensive insurance for your motorcycle can help cover damages that result from events other than a collision.
+From riding gear to a replacement bike, you’ll have less stress and could get back on the road sooner.

 Frequently asked questions